Semantic loan

-A semantic loan is a process of borrowing semantic meaning (rather than lexical items) from another language, very similar to the formation of calques.
-In this case, however, the complete word in the borrowing language already exists; the change is that its meaning is extended to include another meaning its existing translation has in the lending language.
-Calques, loanwords and semantic loans are often grouped roughly under the phrase "borrowing".
-Semantic loans often occur when two languages are in close contact, and takes various forms.
+In linguistics, semantic loan is a process (or an instance or result) of borrowing semantic meaning (rather than lexical items) from another language.
+It is very similar to the formation of calques, excepting that in this case the complete word in the borrowing language already exists; the change is that its meaning is extended to include another meaning that is already possessed by its counterpart in the lending language.
+Semantic loans are often grouped roughly together with calques and loanwords under the phrase borrowing.

+Semantic loans often occur when two languages are in close contact, and they take various forms.
 The source and target word may be cognates, which may or may not share any contemporary meaning in common; they may be an existing loan translation or parallel construction (compound of corresponding words); or they may be unrelated words that share an existing meaning.

 Examples

 A typical example is the French word souris, which means "mouse" (the animal).
 After the English word mouse acquired the additional sense of "computer mouse", when French speakers began speaking of computer mice, they did so by extending the meaning of their own word souris by analogy with how English speakers had extended the meaning of mouse.
 (Had French speakers started using the word mouse, that would have been a borrowing; had they created a new lexeme out of multiple French morphemes, as with disque dur for "hard disk", that would have been a calque.)

 Another example, in this case propelled by speakers of the source language, is the English word already.
 The Yiddish word for the literal senses of "already" is שוין shoyn, which is also used as a tag to express impatience.
 Yiddish speakers who also spoke English began using the English word already to express this additional sense in English, and this usage came to be adopted in the larger English-speaking community (as in Enough already or Would you hurry up already?)
 This sense of already is therefore a semantic borrowing of that sense of shoyn.

 Some examples arise from reborrowing.
-For example, English pioneer was borrowed from Middle French in the sense of "digger, foot soldier, pedestrian", then acquired the sense of "early colonist, innovator" in English, which was reborrowed into French.
+For example, English pioneer was borrowed from Middle French in the sense of "digger, foot soldier, pedestrian", then acquired the sense of "early colonist, innovator" in English, which was reborrowed into French, adding to the senses of the word pionnier.